m4nbat/SecBlogs/command_and_control_OffensiveNotion.md

 **IMAGE**

 Next we can make sure were only looking at connections to the endpoints we care about.
-The query below works well as it is and can be used to detect the behaviour related to the GC2 offensive tool.
+The query below works well as it is and can be used to detect the behaviour related to the OffensiveNotion tool.

 **IMAGE**